csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/glossary/Stage.md

 ## Spotlight

 When the stage is used to get an actor, that actor is placed 'in the **Spotlight**'.
 That same actor remains in the spotlight until a different actor is placed there.
-A stage may be used as any time to get the actor who is currently in the spotlight.
+A stage may be used at any time to get the actor who is currently in the spotlight.
 Thus, it is possible to infer an actor in Performance logic without needing their name.